NikoboiNFTB/Bulk-Video-Player/README.md

 How to use:
 1. Download either index.html or index2.html.
-The difference is that index2.html has a delay on requests to spam-detection-proof the embedded sites.
+The difference is that index2.html has a short delay on requests to semi-kind-of-spam-detection-proof the embedded sites.
 2. Open the .html in any browser.
-Firefox recommended (always).
+Firefox recommended (obviously).
 3. Paste every link and press "Add players."
 4. Press the DownloadHelper extension, and download all of the embedded content.
 5. Profit.